synzen/MonitoRSS/README.md

 #### Enable Email Notifications

-Email notifications are available to get notified when feeds disabled for various reasons (permission erorrs, request errors, etc).
-Set the three variables below with your email provider's SMTP settings in your env file
+While email notifications are available to get notified when feeds disabled for various reasons (permission erorrs, request errors, etc), credentials must be set to be able to sen them out.
+Set the three variables below with your email provider's SMTP settings in your env file:

 - `BACKEND_API_SMTP_HOST`
 - `BACKEND_API_SMTP_USERNAME`
 - `BACKEND_API_SMTP_PASSWORD`

+Make sure to opt into email notifications in the control panel's user settings page afterwards.

 #### Updating